sasanquaa/maple-bot/README.md

 Linked key and linked action are useful for combo-oriented class such as Blaster, Cadena, Ark, Mercedes,...
 Animation cancel timing is specific to each class.
 As such, the timing is approximated and provided in the configuration, so make sure you select the appropriate one.

-For linked key, there are three link types:
+For linked key, there are four link types:
 - `Before` - Uses the link key before the actual key (e.g. for Cadena, Chain Arts: Thrash is the link key)
 - `AtTheSame` - Uses the link key at the same time as the actual key (probably only Blaster skating needs this)
 - `After` - Uses the link key after the actual key (e.g. for Blaster, Weaving/Bobbing is the link key)
+- `Along` - Uses the link key along with the actual key while the link key is being held down (e.g. for in-game Combo key)

 Note that even though `AtTheSame` would send two keys simultaneously, *the link key will be send first*.
-When the configured class is set to Blaster, the performing action has `After` link type and the link key is not `Space`, an extra `Space` key will be sent for cancelling Bobbing/Weaving.
+When the configured class is set to Blaster, the performing action has `After` link type and the link key is not `Jump Key`, an extra `Jump Key` will be sent for cancelling Bobbing/Weaving.
 The same effect can also be achieved through linked action.

+As for `Along` link type, the timing is fixed and does not affected by class type.

 Linked action is for linking action(s) into a chain.
 Linked action can be created by adding a `Linked` condition action below any `Any`/`ErdaShowerOffCooldown`/`EveryMillis`/`Linked` action.
 The first non-`Linked` action is the start of the actions chain: